kukas/music-transcription/README.md

     python -u spectrogram.py --dataset adc04 mirex05 orchset --frame_width 256 --annotations_per_window 1 --spectrogram_undertone_stacking 8 --spectrogram_overtone_stacking 8 --filters 16 --stacks 8 --undertone_stacking 2 --overtone_stacking 3  --evaluate --logdir models/0513_173718-spctrgrm-bs16-fw256-apw1-ulw1.0-sus8-sos8-f16-s8-us2-os3/

+For the rest of evaluation commands, see `run_evaluation_models.sh`.

 ### 5. Training

 MedleyDB is required for training the models.
 Example training commands are included as comments in `run_evaluation_models.sh`.
 Also it should be noted, that running the training on a Tensorflow-compatible GPU is almost mandatory.
-Provided models were trained on NVIDIA GTX 1070.
+Provided models were trained on NVIDIA GTX 1070. **All the experiments included in the bachelor thesis can be replicated using the scripts `run_experiments_*.sh`.**

 ## Dataset splits